The Grand to Grand Ultra and the Mauna to Mauna Ultra (the "Events") are organized by G2G International Limited (the "Organizer").

 You are solely responsible for your own equipment and belongings during the Events and bear the sole responsibility for incidental or accidental damage (including wear and tear) to, or loss of, your own equipment and belongings.
 We recommend that you take out adequate insurance to cover your equipment and belongings.

 The Organizer will provide each participant with two race bibs - one for the chest and one for the backpack.

 These race bibs must be worn by the participants throughout the race and positioned according to the Organizer's direction, failing which penalties will be issued.
-The race stewards may carry out checks at any time.
-It is forbidden to cover the Organizer's race bibs with any other lettering.
+The race stewards will carry out checks before the start of each stage and may carry out further checks at any time.
+It is forbidden to cover the Organizer's race bibs.
 Each participant must ensure his/her race bibs are clear, entirely visible, in good condition and in the proper place.
 The Organizer will make race bibs available in the event of loss or damage, however a penalty will be imposed in the event of loss.

 Participants will be required to wear at least short sleeves to enable them to wear the following sleeve patches on their t-shirt:

 - Right sleeve: Race Patch.
 Size is 2" H x 3.5" W

 - Left sleeve: Participant's country flag patch (size approx. 2" H x 3.5" W)

 The Race Patches will be provided to participants upon arrival.

 Participants are responsible for obtaining their own country flag patch.

 Participants may also attach any spare Race Patches to their outerwear and jacket.